alexandra-waldau/portfolio/README.md

 ## About
 Purpose of the project was to demonstrate the ability to build a static website using HTML and CSS and implement responsive design.
 For the sake of interactivity, some Javascript was added.

-The finished product is a portfolio website which was built according to the mobile-first approach.
+The finished product is a portfolio website which was built using flexbox and according to the mobile-first approach.

 ## Features
 * Responsive design